Blue Sky with a White Sun

+The Blue Sky with a White Sun (青天白日 (Qīngtiān Báirì)) is the national emblem of the Republic of China, both during its history in mainland China and on Taiwan.

 In the "Blue Sky with a White Sun" symbol, the twelve rays of the white Sun representing the twelve months and the twelve traditional Chinese hours (時辰 (shíchen)), each of which corresponds to two modern hours and symbolizes the spirit of progress.

 Official description

 The national emblem of the Republic of China is officially described in the National Emblem and National Flag of the Republic of China Act:

 History of the Blue Sky White Sun design

 The "Blue Sky with a White Sun" flag was originally designed by Lu Hao-tung, a martyr of the Republican revolution.
 He presented his design to represent the revolutionary army at the inauguration of the Society for Regenerating China, an anti-Qing society in Hong Kong, on February 21, 1895.

 During the Wuchang Uprising in 1911 that heralded the Republic of China, the various revolutionary armies had different flags.
 Lu Hao-tung's "Blue Sky with a White Sun" flag was used in the southern provinces of Guangdong, Guangxi, Yunnan, and Guizhou, while the "18-Star Flag", "Five-Colored Flag", and other designs were used elsewhere.

-When the government of the Republic of China was established on January 1, 1912, The "Five-Colored" flag was adopted as the national flag, but Sun Yat-sen did not consider its design appropriate, reasoning that horizontal order implied a hierarchy or class like that which existed during dynastic times.
+When the government of the Republic of China was established on January 1, 1912, the "Five-Colored" flag was adopted as the national flag, but Sun Yat-sen did not consider its design appropriate, reasoning that horizontal order implied a hierarchy or class like that which existed during dynastic times.
 Thus, when he established a rival government in Guangzhou in 1917, he brought over the "Blue Sky with a White Sun" flag for the party and the "Blue Sky, White Sun, and a Wholly Red Earth" (青天白日滿地紅) flag, which was then the naval ensign, for the nation.
 This officially became the national flag in 1928 while the "Blue Sky with a White Sun" flag was adopted as the naval jack.